-Proposed subsection (d)(2) clarifies that in addition to submitting a request to be placed in Limited Operations Status, the cultivation licensee must remit 20 percent of the applicable annual license fee for the cultivation licensee's current license type, required by section 15014 or section 15014.2 to the Department.
+The Department proposes readoption of subsection (d)(2), which clarifies that in addition to submitting a request to be placed in Limited Operations Status, the cultivation licensee must remit 20 percent of the applicable annual license fee for the cultivation licensee's current license type, required by section 15014 or section 15014.2 to the Department.
 This subsection is necessary to inform cultivation licensees of the reduced annual license fee that they are responsible for remitting to the Department.
 BPC section 26061.5, subdivision (c)(3) provides that a cultivation licensee who has been placed in an inactive status shall pay a reduced fee in an amount determined by the Department.
 Based on the Economic and Fiscal Analysis, Limited Operations Cultivation Licenses prepared by ERA Economics, LLC, the Department determined that 20 percent of the applicable annual license fee for the licensee's current license type pursuant to section 15014 or 15014.2 was appropriate because it satisfies the requirements of BPC section 26061.5, subdivision (c)(3) for a reduced fee and is economically beneficial to cultivators using the Limited Operations Status.
 It would also encourage continued market participation by allowing licensed cultivators a way to stay in the regulated commercial cannabis market at a reduced monetary cost.
 Moreover, this fee would also cover some of the Department's costs related to licensing and compliance, which would continue to be necessary for such cultivation licenses in limited operations.

-Proposed subsection (d)(3) provides that a cultivation licensee requesting to be placed in Limited Operations Status must also satisfy all outstanding renewal requirements pursuant to sections 15001.2 and 15020 if applicable.
+The Department proposes readoption of subsection (d)(3), which provides that a cultivation licensee requesting to be placed in Limited Operations Status must also satisfy all outstanding renewal requirements pursuant to sections 15001.2 and 15020 if applicable.
 This subsection is necessary to clarify to cultivation licensees that are submitting a request to be placed in Limited Operations Status does not eliminate their duty to satisfy all outstanding requirements for licensure renewal for their applicable license, as enumerated in sections 15001 and 15020 of the Department's regulations.

-Proposed subsection (e) provides that the Department shall verify that all requirements to place the cultivation license in Limited Operations Status have been met.
+The Department proposes readoption of subsection (e), which provides that the Department shall verify that all requirements to place the cultivation license in Limited Operations Status have been met.
 This is necessary to ensure that only cultivation licensees that meet the relevant requirements can enter Limited Operations Status.
 This proposed subsection also indicates that upon confirming the requirements have been met, the Department shall notify the cultivation licensee in writing that the requirements to place the cultivation license in Limited Operations Status been met.
 This is necessary to inform the cultivation licensee that the Department's review is complete and the requirements for their request have been satisfied.

-Proposed subsection (f) clarifies that Limited Operations Statuses granted pursuant to this section shall remain in effect for the duration of the license term and that the cultivation licensee may request to place their license in Limited Operations Status at each subsequent renewal.
+The Department proposes readoption of subsection (f), which clarifies that Limited Operations Statuses granted pursuant to this section shall remain in effect for the duration of the license term and that the cultivation licensee may request to place their license in Limited Operations Status at each subsequent renewal.
 This section is necessary to inform cultivation licensees of their license change options at the time of subsequent renewal, consistent with BPC section 26061.5, subdivision (c)(2).